KristinaP09/KristinaP09/README.md

 - 💡 I have worked on various unsupervised learning techniques, including clustering, dimensionality reduction, and anomaly detection.
 In my most recent project, I developed a new approach to clustering that leverages federated learning to enable multi-view k-means (MVKM) and multi-view fuzzy c-means (MVFCM) addressing multiple clients' multi-view data.
 - My another GitHub account [kpnaga08](https://github.com/kpnaga08) and [patternkps](https://github.com/PatternKPS) are not used anymore but still exists.
 - 「 ✦ 𝐍𝐚𝐦𝐞 ✦ 」 Anyway, I have a Chinese name given by the CYCU, 許蒂娜 (Xǔ dì nà) 😀
-- To be honest, I hate people who speaks a lot but doing nothing 😉.
-So talk less do more!
 - $${\\color{orange}I \space am \space currently \space on \space the \space2024-2025\space job \space market. \space If \space you \space are \space interested \space in \space me,\space please \space drop \space me \space a \space message.}$$

 **Strong Languages:** Matlab, R and Python/TensorFlow